HackPack/HackUnit/README.md

 How HackUnit loads tests
 ------------------------
 Currently HackUnit follows a convention for loading tests.
-Test case files must end in the `Test.php` extension - i.e `NumbersTest.php`.
+Test case files must end in the `Test.php` or `Test.hh` extension - i.e `NumbersTest.php`.

 Only methods beginning with the word `test` will be considered for execution by the loader (although this may change soon)